-The rearmost dwelling on a lot should be single storey to ensure the identified future character of the Principle met area and the amenity of adjoining properties is respected by maximising landscaping opportunities and protecting the amenity of adjoining private secluded open space.
+The rearmost dwelling on a lot should be single storey to ensure the identified future character of the ✓ Principle met area and the amenity of adjoining properties is respected by maximising landscaping opportunities and protecting the amenity of adjoining private sectuded open space.
 The site is on a corner and two double storey dwellings are proposed.
 Two storey dwellings to the rear of a lot may be considered where: No overlooking or overshadowing issues The visual impact of the building bulk does not adversely affect the identified future character of the area; have been identified that cannot be rectified via permit condition.
 Overlooking and/or overshadowing does not adversely affect the amenity of neighbouring properties; Sufficient landscaping provided on side and rear boundaries.
 The building bulk does not adversely affect the planting and future growth of canopy trees to maturity; Sufficient side and rear boundary landscaping can be provided to screen adjoining properties; Upper storey components are well recessed from adjoining sensitive interfaces.
-Principle met variation of materials.
+Residential development should provide a level of visual interest through the use of contrast, texture and ✓ Principle met variation of materials.
 The development proposes a level of visual interest through the use of materials and fenestration.
+Note: Other require Note: Other requirements also apply.
+These can be found at the schedule to the applicable zone.